|Nick Volynkin 3c19112cae Fix small typos (#28)||2 months ago|

 RSA key fingerprint is

-When it tries to authenticate via public key, ssh sends the server all your public keys, one by one, until the server accepts one.
+When ssh tries to authenticate via public key, it sends the server all your public keys, one by one, until the server accepts one.
 One can take advantage of this to enumerate all the client’s installed public keys.

 On the other hand, GitHub allows everyone to download users’ public keys (which is very handy at times).
 Ben Cox took advantage of that and built a dataset of all GitHub public keys.